MadKatter707/Python/README.md

 # Python
-#This is a small diary of things that I came across while studying, it updates whenever I add some file
-#I have started something, may this course be blessed by Saint Me.
+# I have started something, may this course be blessed by Saint Me.
 AMEN ;D
+# This is a small diary of things that I came across while studying, it updates whenever I add some file

 https://www.pinterest.com/pin/166562886202840934/